-Join Dave Crenshaw for an in-depth discussion in this video Building an offline network, part of Becoming a Thought Leader.
+Join Dave Crenshaw for an in-depth discussion in this video Building an offline network, part of Thought Leadership (2012).

 In my course on building professional connections, I talked about how valuable…networking groups and associations can be in helping you become invaluable.…These groups can be especially helpful in building your authority, particularly…if you're the person who creates and leads those groups.…The same principles in building an online network apply offline, in the real world.…Once you've decided on your area of expertise and you've created the online…network that you want to build, then you can create an offline group.…